- Home

 Often a person with MSA has had problems such as being tired, clumsy or falling over, for some time.

 When these problems don’t go away or get worse they may see their doctor (GP).
-As MSA is rare the GP may never have seen someone with MSA before, but over time they will often see a pattern of problems.
-The GP will then ask a neurologist or movement disorder doctor to see the person.
+As MSA is rare the doctor may never have seen someone with MSA before, but over time they will often see a pattern of problems.
+The doctor will then ask a specialist doctor, like a neurologist or movement disorder doctor to see the person.

 Neurologists and movement disorder doctors are specialist doctors who are familiar with the problems caused by brain cell damage.